learningdebunked/SystemDesignFundamentals/README.md

 **What are Proxies?
 What is a Forward Proxy and a Reverse Proxy?**

-Forward Proxy - Used for Clients i.e. Server doesn't know who is the client.
+Forward Proxy - Used to proxy Clients i.e. Server doesn't know who is the client.

-Reverse Proxy - Use for Servers i.e. Client doesn't know who is the server.
+Reverse Proxy - Used to proxy Servers i.e. Client doesn't know who is the server.

 One of the most common use cases of Reverse Proxy is a Load balancer.